AryanKshyp/PDFQueryBot_WiDS/Project Problem Statement.md

 - Searching and passing the context to the prompt
 - Custom prompt passing to the model and processing the output
 - Displaying output using UI
+- Optional: Evaluate how the LLM is doing and identify quantifiable metrics for that

 ## Deliverables
 No need to make a very complex chatbot.